 This course is the study of factors that influence radiographic images and the equipment that produces the images.
 It places focus on the correct selection of factors and operation of equipment to produce a quality image.
-Topics covered include: Control panels and automatic exposure control devices, photographic and geometric factors that influence images, film, computed radiography, and direct radiography equipment and processing.
+Topic covered include control panels and automatic exposure control devices, photographic and giometric factors that influence images, computer radiography, and direct radiography equipment and processing.
 This course will prepare students for operation of all radiographic equipment and the selection of appropriate factors.

-Prerequisite: Introduction to Radiology and Patient Care, Radiology Physics
+Prerequisite: RTE 1000 Introduction to Radiology and Patient Care; RTE 1100 Radiology Physics